 This is when the interest due on a loan is added back to the Capital sum.
 Rather than being repaid.

 This essentially means it is calculated over the duration of the project and paid at the end which is good for your cash flow.

 So, the million-dollar question.
-How much does a dual occupancy development project cost?
+How much does a dual occupancy designed project cost?